Citizens insurance review 2023

-- May provide coverage for homes that are difficult to insure
+May provide coverage for homes that are difficult to insure

-- Wind-only coverage is available
+Wind-only coverage is available

-- 24/7 claim reporting
+24/7 claim reporting

-- Only available in Florida
+Only available in Florida

-- No online quotes
+No online quotes

-- Must meet eligibility criteria
+Must meet eligibility criteria

 Citizens home insurance

-Citizens home insurance may be an option if you live in Florida and have not been able to find private home insurance, or if the home insurance you do find is prohibitively expensive.
-The company is often referred to as a “last resort carrier” and has become an increasingly important part of the Florida home insurance market in the last few years, as many private carriers struggle to survive in such a risky state.
-While Citizens is an important option for many homeowners, those who qualify for standard coverage will want to consider Florida’s host of other traditional best home insurance companies when insuring their home.
+Citizens Property Insurance Corporation is a Florida-based, government-created not-for-profit insurer that was established in 2002.
+Citizens home insurance may be an option if you live in Florida and have not been able to find private home insurance or if the home insurance you do find is prohibitively expensive.
+The company is often referred to as a “last resort carrier” and has become an increasingly important part of the Florida home insurance market in the last few years, as many private carriers seek to stop writing home insurance policies in the state.